yocontra/node-gdal-next/README.md

 # Fork Notes

-This project is a fork of <https://github.com/contra/node-gdal-next> which is a fork of <https://github.com/naturalatlas/node-gdal> with:
+This project is a fork of <https://github.com/contra/node-gdal-next> which is a fork of <https://github.com/naturalatlas/node-gdal>.

+It adds a number of features, the main one being asynchronous operations.

 - **Support for asynchronous IO**

-## As of November 9th 2020, async support for raster data has been completely merged into <https://github.com/contra/node-gdal-next>
 Async support for vector data is currently experimental, with the following classses being async-compatible on `master`
 * main `open`
 * global `Algorithms`